Gratitude and Wonder

 Today, right now, what do you feel secure in?
 Your spiritual practice?
 Your family ties?
 Your creative process?
 Your physical well-being?

-The greater our inner sense security, the more we have to offer others who may feel less secure.
+The greater our inner sense of security, the more we have to offer others who may feel less secure.
 As my friend and colleague Katrina Messenger reminds us, We give from our excess, not our lack.

 Community organizer Mariame Kaba reminds us that "Hope is a discipline."
 It takes effort to remain hopeful when times are tough.
 What helps?
 Gratitude is a good entry point.
 Gratitude for what is, helps me have hope for what might be.